debops/debops/docs/dpg/dpg-0002/index.rst

 Variable documentation
 ~~~~~~~~~~~~~~~~~~~~~~

-For each role the `DebOps Documentation`_ will include a page which
+For each role the DebOps documentation will include a page which
 documents the default variables.
 This page is generated from the role's
-:file:`defaults/main.yml` file with help of yaml2rst_.
+:file:`defaults/main.yml` file with help of ``yaml2rst``.
 The entire comment of
 the defaults file is thereby interpreted as reStructuredText_ and then rendered
 via Sphinx_.